sifis-home/wp2-documents/wp2-deliverable-2.1/software-assessment.md

 Below we present a series of tools that can be used to obtain some dynamic metrics about software.

 [Valgrind](https://www.valgrind.org/)
 : It allows running unmodified binaries.
 It dynamically recompiles the binary as it runs on a simulation of the host CPU.
-The process tends to be slower than the instrumentation approach.
+The process tends to be slower than executing a custom binary with the instrumentation logic built-in.
 It requires platform-specific support, making it supporting new processors and operating systems more involving.

 [DynamoRIO](https://github.com/DynamoRIO/dynamorio)
 : It uses an approach similar to Valgrind, but it focuses on providing building blocks instead of a toolkit of ready-to-use tools.